boku-ilen/landscapelab-table/LegoDetection/README.md

 install python 3.6.8 (or 3.6.7 if corrupted) install libraries if missing (see requirements.txt)
+* at least at windows it is required to install libzbar0

 for using life stream:
 	connect realsense camera